spu-bigdataanalytics-201/assignment1/README.md

 numbers.txt         | Data file for task #06.
 Tasks.ipynb         | Sample notebook as a reference for how your notebooks should be organized.
 *.ipynb             | Assignment notebook with your code for the given tasks.

-## Your To-Do List for This Assignment
+## Your To-Do List for This Assignment :dollar::euro:

 - [ ] I create an environment and install the requirements to my environment.
 - [ ] I completed task #01.